asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-02-05-crto-review.md

 By understanding **TTPs**, defenders can **better anticipate, detect, and respond** to attacks, strengthening overall security posture.

+🔹 **For those who want to dive deeper into Red Teaming, here are some additional resources:**

 ## Useful resources

 - [Community Kit](https://cobalt-strike.github.io/community_kit/){:target="_blank"}